maticnetwork/heimdall/.github/pull_request_template.md

 - [ ] I have assigned this PR to myself
 - [ ] I have added at least 2 reviewer or the whole pos-v1 team
 - [ ] I have added sufficient documentation in code
-- [ ] I will be resolving comments, - if any - by pushing each fix in a separate commit and linking the commit hash in the comment reply
+- [ ] I will be resolving comments - if any - by pushing each fix in a separate commit and linking the commit hash in the comment reply

 # Cross repository changes